What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?: SIMPLE STRUCTURE-BASED DRUG DESIGN

 To address the above, we constructed a dataset ourselves.
 We sampled 1000 diverse ligand-protein complexes from CrossDocked2020, and included 50 additional random molecules from the ZINC250k.
 This resulted in 51,000 pairs, for which we computed the Vina scores.
 The scoring model $g_{\theta}$ was trained with stochastic gradient descent to minimize the mean squared error between prediction $g$ and Vina scores.
 See Appendix \ref{app:scoring_model_training} for details.

 \paragraph{Scoring model detects optimal molecule size} We visualize the predictions of $g$ as a function of the size of the molecule.
 We notice that protein pockets fall under two cases: either there is an optimal size of the ligand (Figure \ref{fig:ba_vs_size_a}) or there is a monotonic relationship favouring larger ligands (Figure \ref{fig:ba_vs_size_b}).
-We hypothesize the model learnt the optimal ligand size per pocket, but for some pockets it is larger than the largest available molecule (38 atoms).
+This is because the largest available molecule is 38 atoms, which is smaller than the learned optimum.